witchy-mutant/blog/_posts/2015-12-31-My-Dream-Job.markdown

 ---
 One aspect of feedback is recogniition for what I am doing.
 Creating products which are well received by users or creating code which is well received by your peers will have a postive effect on your job satisfaction.
 At least it has a positive effect on me.

+Sometimes all you need is a tap on a shoulder by your peer but it's also great if your users love your product!
+In my dream job users love my product.

 7. Money
 ---
 I realised many of the thoughts I put into this post are perfectly embodied in a short video about motivation I got to watch time ago.
 It also brilliantly summarises how I perceive money as a motivator: **"The best use of money as a motivator is to pay people enough to take the issue of money off the table."** from ["Drive: The surprising truth about what motivates us"](https://www.youtube.com/watch?v=u6XAPnuFjJc).
 Please go and watch this video simply because it's brilliant and summarises the subject much better than I'm doing it here.